All Episodes

 This is insane.

-This is diverting, this this is a ludicrous waste of time.
+This is a ludicrous waste of time.

-Uh it can't be done anymore.
+It can't be done anymore.

 And there's far too many aspects of American life that are seizing up like that.

-We made healthcare a third party transaction.
+We made healthcare a third-party transaction.

-Uh that makes it automatically expensive.
+That makes it automatically expensive.

-This is Vienna Economics, Vienna School of Economics, this is basically the first principle.
+This is Vienna Economics, Vienna School of Economics.

-Because you don't care about the cost of those drugs.
+Third-party transactions are inflationary because you don't care about the cost of those drugs.

 You care about whether your third party will grant you access to those drugs.